AweSkyBear/obs-disp/README.md

 ## Want more examples?

-- **Extending the CattoDog example**: for `obs-disp`'s power and flexibility to really shine, let's dive deeper into what we can do with it: [repo-docs/examples/catto-dog-extended.md](repo-docs/examples/catto-dog-extended.md)
+- [Extending the CattoDog example](repo-docs/examples/catto-dog-extended.md): for `obs-disp`'s power and flexibility to really shine, let's dive deeper into what we can do with it: [repo-docs/examples/catto-dog-extended.md](repo-docs/examples/catto-dog-extended.md)
-- Check out the [Usage Examples Repo](https://github.com/AweSkyBear/obs-disp-examples) for actual live examples!
+- [Usage Examples Repo](https://github.com/AweSkyBear/obs-disp-examples) for actual live examples!
 Here is its [live examples page](https://aweskybear.github.io/obs-disp-examples/)
 - Check out the **\<coming soon\>**[PSEUDO-EXAMPLES.md](TODO) for example architectures